cbcommunity/cb-administration-scripts/config_server/README.md

   -c SERVER_URL, --cburl=SERVER_URL
                         CB server's URL.  e.g., http://127.0.0.1
   -a TOKEN, --apitoken=TOKEN
-                        API Token for Carbon Black server -n, --no-ssl-verify   Do not verify server SSL certificate.
+                        API Token for Cb Response server -n, --no-ssl-verify   Do not verify server SSL certificate.
   -f BUILDFILE, --file=BUILDFILE
                         Configuration.ini file that contains the configuration to be applied -r, --restart         Restart Cb-Enterpise Services upon completion of script.
-If applying any cb.conf changes a Carbon Black Service restart will be required
+If applying any cb.conf changes a Cb Response Service restart will be required
   --cbinit              Execute the command /usr/share/cb/cbinit with the options from the configuration file
 ```